Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 therapy.
 The development of new surgical techniques and the improvement of

-existing ones have also contributed to the dominance of surgery in the market.
+existing ones have also contributed to surgery's dominance in the market.

 While surgery